Desvenlafaxine Viatris (Desvenlafaxine)

 Important Warnings

-There are important safety considerations and medical conditions you should discuss with your doctor before taking Desvenlafaxine Viatris.
+There are important considerations to keep in mind before taking Desvenlafaxine Viatris.

 Who Should Not Take Desvenlafaxine Viatris

-Do not take if you are allergic to desvenlafaxine, venlafaxine, or any of the ingredients.
-Do not take if you are taking other medications for depression known as monoamine oxidase inhibitors, even if you have stopped taking them within the last 14 days.
+Do not take this medication if you are allergic to desvenlafaxine, venlafaxine, or any of its ingredients.
+Avoid if you have taken monoamine oxidase inhibitors in the last 14 days.

 Medical Conditions to Discuss